 Lu is a 2021-2022 CALS Ambassador in the Global Ambassador Program (GAP) under which she is presenting the project “Enhancing Legal Regulations for Aquatic Animals in Kazakhstan.”
 Her project will be focused on raising awareness about the detrimental effect of human activities on aquatic animals, the necessity to give sufficient attention and legal protection to aquatic animals, and the bitter truth about the life of aquatic animals in captivity.

 Lu will also be leading another GAP project by opening “International Institute of Animal Law,” an educational platform for all students across the country, where they will have an opportunity to engage in legal research, seminars, workshops, and expand their knowledge in animal law.
 The Institute will be focused on animal law research, organizing seminars and research workshops by inviting lawyers, veterinary doctors, researchers in the fields of animal psychology and animal ethics.
 The Institute intends to lobby on animal-related legal issues and prepare publications on animal law and policy.

-“Animal Law Program at Lewis & Clark Law School was a significant and meaningful stage of my life.
+“The Animal Law Program at Lewis & Clark Law School was a significant and meaningful stage of my life.
 I received so much support and knowledge from faculty and staff of the Center for Animal Law Studies and it became an integral part of my personal and professional development.
 I feel enormously fortunate and grateful for the opportunity to study animal law and be able to apply my knowledge in practice.
-I am also very honored to be a CALS Ambassador and contribute to the development of animal law in Kazakhstan.”
+I am also very honored to have been chosen twice as a CALS Ambassador and be able to contribute to the development of animal law in Kazakhstan.”